sapphiredev/sapphire-template/README.md

 5. Enable Depfu for the repository
 6. Enable Codecov for the repository
 7. Remove this section from the README
+8. Uncomment the lines in [`continuous-delivery.yml`](.github/workflows/continuous-delivery.yml) to enable publishing to NPM

 ## Features